 - Strengthens weak or brittle hair: "With its high levels of antioxidants, vitamin E, and omegas, it can help strengthen weak or brittle hair and restore shine," explains Nicholson.
 "Over-processed and dry hair benefits greatly from the grapeseed oil as a deep hydrator, leaving hair feeling moisturized and shiny," Scott adds.

 - Reduces hair loss: "Applied directly to the scalp, grapeseed oil may prevent the production of a hormone called DHT that causes weakened hair follicles and hair loss," says Nicholson.
+Adding an essential oil, such as rosemary, to grapeseed oil may also help hair grow back in people who have experienced hair loss or thinning.

 - Incredibly lightweight: "The other advantage that grapeseed oil has over other types of oils for the hair is that it is practically weightless.
 This means it's a perfect option for those with even the finest, thinnest hair.
 It doesn't weigh hair down," explains Scott.